 Q: What if a partner does not implement the changes necessary for a new EDI system?

-A: This is a pretty common issue during the onboarding process and results in project schedule adjustments.
+A: This is a pretty common issue during the EDI onboarding process and results in project schedule adjustments.
 To mitigate the risk of project delay, we can offer alternative, temporary solutions for such partners.
 For example, we offer Web EDI, which can be used by the partners until they are ready with all the necessary changes on their side.

 Q: What are the tools you suggest for Med-Big enterprises which are currently doing well with respect to modernization?